pfcao/abookmark/README.md

 ### node

-A node is a bookmark or a bookmark folder in Chromium.
+A node is a bookmark or a folder.

 ### home folder node